avi-01/CodeforcesBOT_CLI/README.md

 - To check for sample cases, execute *node run.js contest_code_of_codeforces problem_code*. run.js take contest code and problem id as arguments.
 Example `node run.js 1420 A` to check the sample test cases to your sol.cpp of problem A of contest code 1420.

 ## Config File
-There is conifg.json in which you can set compiler and std of c++ you use.
+There is config.json in which you can set compiler and std of c++ you use.
 There is a option to openFileInVsCode.
 If it is set to true it opens all the problems' solution file of contest to VsCode with cursor at specified line in templateLineNo.

 ## Template

-Predefined template, i.e, template.cpp is provide in assests folder that is default code for each problem cpp file.
-You can save your own templae in template.cpp.
+Predefined template, i.e, template.cpp is provide in assets folder that is default code for each problem cpp file.
+You can save your own template in template.cpp.

 ## Additional Features